madhavkhoslaa/madhavkhoslaa.github.io/content/posts/Errors.md

 On the runtime we do not know what error type the caller of the function will receive on the runtime hence the error handling will be hard to handle.

 ## Using Error Enums approach.
-We can create an enum with all the values for the enums and then create a match all the values for the enum.
+We can create an enum with all the values for the enums and then create a match of all the values for the enum.

 ```rust
 #[derive(PartialEq, PartialOrd)]